java1cprog/CodeSandwich.github.io/rust_memory_safety_revolution/index.md

 Rust's ownership model brings a powerful feature: complex heap management is reduced to simple stack management.
 Programmer doesn't have to worry about allocating and releasing, it's all about working with local variables.
 Even if structures are deeply nested with many steps of references to heap memory, there always is a single root structure on stack, which will be automatically destroyed when program stops caring about it.

 ## Lifetimes
 Unfortunately it's not convenient to write programs, where accessing data requires owning it.
-Rust offers normal, not smart, not owning references, which make this possible.
+Rust offers normal, not smart, not owning references, which make access without ownership possible.
 When such reference is created, it's said, that the value is borrowed.
 Borrowing creates a two-way relationship: the reference must have lifetime no longer than the value, but the value must not be moved during reference's lifetime.
 If any of these rules is violated, reference starts pointing at invalid memory.
 Rust tracks and enforces lifetimes correctness statically and rejects dangerous flows.

 ```rust
 fn valid_flow() {